Last Updated on September 28, 2022 by Ava

 How to Digitize Your Designs on the Cheap

-If you’re like me, and you’re much better at creating on paper, then I’m going to share with you how I digitize my designs with a free piece of software called Inkscape.
+If you’re like me, and you’re much better at creating on paper, then I’m going to share with you how I digitize my designs with a free and open source piece of software called Inkscape.
+In fact, you may find this list of tools useful.

 Inkscape is a vector graphics program like Adobe Illustrator without the cost.
 It has one very important feature called Trace Bitmap that allows me to digitize my work.